 - The School actively seeks to prevent all forms of child on child abuse by educating pupils and staff, challenging the attitudes that underlie such abuse, encouraging a culture of tolerance and respect amongst all members of the school community, and responding to all cases of child on child abuse and any cases of bullying (no matter how trivial) promptly and appropriately. - Children are educated about the nature and prevalence of child on child abuse via PSHE, they are told what to do if they witness or are victims of such abuse, the effect that it can have on the victims and the possible reasons for it, including vulnerability of the perpetrator.
-They are regularly informed about the School's approach to such issues, including its zero tolerance policy towards all forms of bullying and child on child abuse. - Staff are trained on the nature, prevalence and effect of child on child abuse, how to prevent, identify and respond to it images, including nude or semi-nude photographs, via mobiles or over the internet.'
-Yet, recent NSPCC research has revealed that when children are asked 'What does sexting mean to you?' they are more likely to interpret sexting as 'writing and sharing explicit messages with people they know.'
-Similarly, a recent ChildLine survey has revealed that many parents think of sexting as flirty or sexual text messages rather than images.
+They are regularly informed about the School's approach to such issues, including its zero tolerance policy towards all forms of bullying and child on child abuse. - Staff are trained on the nature, prevalence and effect of child on child abuse, how to prevent, identify and respond to it are more likely to interpret sexting as 'writing and sharing explicit messages with people they know.9 Similarly, a recent ChildLine survey has revealed that many parents think of sexting as flirty or sexual text messages rather than images.